motibytes/SorceRawr.github.io/_posts/2021-07-06-Notes-Neverending.md

 <!-- # A collection of my words from this year is at moti > chaos > words 2021 -->
 <!-- make this beautiful like a journal E4D4C8 D2B48C-->
 <!-- This document started with a thought, what if the notes on the road of the search for unlimited creativity were available in one text.<br> -->

+<figure class="highlight"><pre><code class="language-plaintext" data-lang="plaintext">

+words have power to make things so. code has power to make things so. spells have power to make things so.

+when we write code for ourselves and our friends, code that this is written with care, with intention and with intimacy, this literally the stuff of magic

+— ⟴ ↭ ⥉ ⬼ ↯ ↬ (@melanieh0ff) January 10, 2020

+</code></pre></figure> <!--She's not wrong.. -->

 <h1> Kahn - You Are Not A Concept </h1>
 <br>
 You are not a concept, you are a perspective, and that changes when how you relate